kyhau/slack-command-app/README.md

 # slack-command-app

 This repo provides the source code for building a Slack App/Bot with AWS API Gateway and Lambda Functions.
-This SlackApp can can handle requests triggered from a [Slack Command](https://api.slack.com/interactivity/slash-commands) which will take longer than [3 seconds](https://api.slack.com/events-api) to process, and posts the details back to the user.
+This SlackApp can handle requests triggered from a [Slash Command](https://api.slack.com/interactivity/slash-commands) which will take longer than [3 seconds](https://api.slack.com/events-api) to process, and posts the details back to the user.

 ### Overview